chudaol/math4taissa/book/third.md

 ###6.
-If your purpose was to have 10 in the power of 3 of two euro coins, how many coins would you need more to obtain that amount?
+You remember from the previous section that you would need more **130** two-euro coins to obtain **2000** euros.
+Someone gave to you the glass of 150ml full of 2-euro coins (remember, the shape doesn't matter for us).
+Do you think this amount is enough for you to obtain what you want?

-<small><span class="gray">Hint</span>: First think about how many is 2 euro coins multiplied by 10 in power of 3, than subtract.
-Do not forget that we want to know the number of 2-euro coins and not just the amount of needed money.</small>
+<small><span class="gray">Hint</span>: Remember from the previous sections what is the volume of one 2-euro coin.
+Make a necessary division to understand how many coins are there in the glass.
+Do not forget to round to the integer number.</small>

 ---